DeltaAlphaKappa/dkanelis.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD Candidate in Accounting at [Lancaster University Management School](https://www.research.lancs.ac.uk/portal/en/people/dimitrios-kanelis(e1651f58-d73a-4104-b5b9-6a3cd51817ff).html) (LUMS).
-My research interests include financial communication, information uncertainty, natural language processing, and fair value reporting.
-I have recently become interested in interdisciplinary accounting research.
+Before joining academia, I worked as an executive compensation and governance analyst for Willis Towers Watson.
 In 2022, I was a visiting scholar at the [University of Michigan, Ross School of Business](https://michiganross.umich.edu/faculty-research/areas-of-study/accounting).

+His research interests include financial communication, information uncertainty, natural language processing, and fair value reporting.
+I have also an interest in interdisciplinary accounting research.